Rachel A. Fuerst

 Through her work, she became involved in Disability Rights NC, North Carolina’s federally mandated non-profit organization charged with protecting the rights of children and adults living with disabilities in North Carolina.

 Attorney Fuerst is passionate about making sure her clients have the opportunity to be heard and to receive a fair chance to live the lives they choose.
 She and her family are staunch advocates for improving the lives of everyone in their community.

 Outside of work, she enjoys traveling, especially to Spanish-speaking countries.
-Rachel and her husband, Kepler D. Knott, lived in Costa Rica for two years, where Rachel learned most of her conversational Spanish.
-Rachel and her husband have two children, Sylvie and Madeleine, as well as an Australian Cattle dog named Bullet.
+Rachel and her husband, Kepler Knott, lived in Costa Rica for two years, where Rachel learned most of her conversational Spanish.
+Rachel and her husband have two children, Sylvie and Minnie, as well as an Australian Cattle dog named Bullet.